 Portland, Maine, is one of New England's most vibrant seaside cities: a place where lobstermen and lawyers walk the same streets, and every quintessential coastal experience you've imagined is either within city limits or a short drive away.
 Of course, that means lighthouses are a part of Portland's fabric.
-One of Maine's most photographed beacons—Portland Head Light—is a treasured symbol of the city and a romantic spot for a stroll, and four more lighthouses are within a 20-minute driving distance.
+One of Maine's most photographed beacons—Portland Head Light—is a treasured symbol of the city and a romantic spot for a stroll—and four more lighthouses are within a 20-minute driving distance.
 Build your lighthouse-themed itinerary with these tips for finding, visiting, and photographing Portland's lighthouses.

 Portland Head Light

 If you see only one lighthouse during your Portland stay, make it Maine's oldest operating lighthouse.
-Built during the presidency of George Washington and renovated in 1813, Portland Head Light (1000 Shore Road, Cape Elizabeth) is among the most photographed lighthouses in all of America.
+Built during the presidency of George Washington and first renovated in 1813, Portland Head Light (1000 Shore Road, Cape Elizabeth) is among the most photographed lighthouses in all of America.

 Fort Williams Park, adjacent to Portland Head Light, offers something for everyone: History buffs can explore the fort's remains; nature and birding enthusiasts can walk along cliffs that drop to the sea or along the rocky beach below; families can picnic on grassy hills or fly kites.
 Even in winter, the park draws cross-country skiers, sledders, and ice skaters.
 For a different photographic angle on Portland Head Light, book passage aboard one of Portland Discovery Land & Sea Tours' lighthouse cruises.

 Built of gray granite blocks in 1905 on a tiny rock island in Casco Bay, Ram Island Ledge Light strikes a solitary pose at the entrance to Portland Harbor, and it even has a twin, Graves Light Station in Boston, which was built during the same time.